Sean-w94/atmos/article/article.md

 with git, and ran the server with `nohup node srv`.

-Due to it's high performance and aggressive caching policy we used nginx to serve static files, simply creating softlinks to the local atmos git repo from the nginx serving folder.
+Due to it's high performance and aggressive caching policy we used nginx to serve static files, simply creating symlinks to the local atmos git repo from the nginx serving folder.